CleasbyCode/pdvzip/README.md

 Opening the ***.cmd*** file from the desktop, on its first run, Windows may display a security warning.
 Clear this by clicking '***More info***' then select '***Run anyway***'.

-To avoid security warnings, run the image file from a Windows console, as shown in the above example.
+To avoid security warnings, run the file from a Windows console, as shown in the above example.

 For common video/audio files, Linux will use the ***vlc*** or ***mpv*** media player.
 Windows uses the default media player.
 PDF - Linux will use ***evince*** or ***firefox***.
 Windows uses the default PDF viewer.